 I designed this course for two reasons:

-With more than 50 lectures, including over 3 hours of video, this course explains what Enterprise Architecture is all about, and shows in detail exactly how to engage with stakeholders and explain it to them.
+With more than 50 lectures, including over 3 hours of video, this course explains what Enterprise Architecture is all about.
+You will be able to engage with stakeholders and explain these concepts to them.

-It explains the things in Enterprise Architecture that are confusing, and gives you practical and useful materials that you can use in your day-to-day work as an enterprise architect.
+It explains the things in Enterprise Architecture that are confusing, and gives you useful materials that you can use in your day-to-day work as an enterprise architect.

 Above all, this course explains Enterprise Architecture so that it makes sense, and so that you can become confident in applying your EA knowledge in the real world.